 (Statement formulated by the Common Ground Voices singers, Jerusalem, March 2017)

 This is part of EIC’s continuing Music & Humanity Initiative.
 CGV aims to generate a meaningful collaboration through music – to explore and create music of shared human values and aspirations – to contribute to community music as an exercise of non-violence, and to utilize music as a springboard for a meaningful discussion about social and political change, within the group as well as with the society in general.
 CGV will continue to gather regularly in different locations and keep developing the CGV concept.
+Since autumn 2018 EIC has left the CGV to be successfully managed by the members themselves.

 The Common Ground Voices gathered for the first time in Stockholm, Sweden, on the evening of February 7, 2016 and gave its first performance at the Eric Ericson Hall in the presence of the King and Queen of Sweden, only two days later.